-Liaise with the Surrey Country Council and work in partnership with other agencies in line with Working Together to Safeguard Children (2018).
+Liaise with the Surrey Country Council add other local authorities as appropriate and work in partnership with other agencies in line with Working Together to Safeguard Children (2023).

 Where necessary contact Surrey's Child Protection Consultation Line for advice and support (0300 470 9100 option 3).